15 Places to Order Your Thanksgiving Meal

 Image source: Hummingbird

 The countdown to Thanksgiving is on!
-Below, we’ve rounded up 15 Raleigh restaurants, bakeries and wine shops to fill out your holiday menu, whether you’re looking to supplement your menu with appetizers, sides, desserts—or the turkey itself.
-Say you’re looking to cook less after months of COVID-19 meals, or just want to take the pressure off the big day, consider these spots to order Thanksgiving foods.
+Below, we’ve rounded up the Raleigh restaurants, bakeries and wine shops that can help you fill out your holiday menu, whether you’re looking to supplement your menu with appetizers, sides, desserts — or the turkey itself.
+They’re a great way to cook less and take the pressure off the big day, but also to show off some of your favorite chefs and bakers.
+Consider these spots to order Thanksgiving foods.

 Image source: Locals Oyster Bar